LiquidGalaxyLAB/lg-server/README.md

 3. Install mkcert (see [installation guide](https://github.com/FiloSottile/mkcert)) then run these commands to serve your lg-server on https:

+Make a certs folder and place your generated key and cert pem files in that folder.

 ```bash
 mkcert -install
 mkcert localhost <ip_addr>